Quantum machine learning of large datasets using randomized measurements: Introduction

-Here, we use randomized measurements to calculate quantum kernels.
-The quantum computing time scales linearly with the size of the dataset allowing rapid processing of large datasets.
-Additionally, we can reuse the collected measurement data to effectively mitigate the noise of quantum computers.
+Here, we use randomized measurements to calculate quantum kernels. \revC{The quantum computing time scales linearly and the classical post-processing time quadratically with the size of the dataset.
+While our method scales in general exponentially in the number of qubits, compared to other methods a substantially lower number of measurements is needed for intermediate-sized quantum computers of about ten qubits.} Additionally, we can reuse the collected measurement data to effectively mitigate the noise of quantum computers.
 To efficiently load high-dimensional data into the quantum computer, we apply an encoding that scales linearly with the depth of parameterized quantum circuits (PQCs).
 The resulting quantum kernel is characterized with the quantum Fisher information metric (QFIM) and can be approximately described by the radial basis function kernel.
 We introduce the natural PQC (NPQC) with an exactly known QFIM and demonstrate its usefulness for quantum machine learning.
 We implement our approach on the IBM quantum computer to classify handwritten images of digits with high accuracy.
-We demonstrate further speedups by parallelizing quantum computational tasks between different quantum computers.
-With our approach large-scale datasets containing ten thousands of entries can be quickly processed for real-world applications of quantum machine learning.
+We experimentally demonstrate further speedups by parallelizing quantum computational tasks between different quantum computers. \revC{With our approach, currently available quantum computers can process larger datasets containing ten thousands of entries within a feasible time, extending the range of quantum machine learning algorithms that can be run in practice.}